paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/CustomAsset-Tasks.md

 - [ ] Update documentation
   - [ ] Remove common code from documentation
   - [ ] Remove pooling from documentation
+  - [ ] Add Quotes.New.Add(TextAsset) tests and documentation
+  - [ ] Add Quotes.Create tests and documentation
   - [ ] Review links in code back to documentation

 ## ~~Release 2018-06~~